infobloxopen/kubenodes/README.md

 ## Description

-*kubenodes* watches the Kubernetes API and synthesizes A, AAAA, and PTR records for InternalIPs of Nodes.
+*kubenodes* watches the Kubernetes API and synthesizes A, AAAA, and PTR records for Node addresses.

 This plugin can only be used once per Server Block.